 With acupressure for asthma, you could not only overcome the respiratory disorders, but also a majority of the symptoms given above.
 We will now have a look at this acupressure therapy.

 The lung meridian is associated with your bronchi, allergies, immune system, and the skin.
 The lung meridian is also associated with oxygen content of your body.
 The very first acupressure for lungs is Lung 1 (L1) and is also referred to “Letting Go.”
-This point is found on the outer portion of the upper chest and three finger widths below your collarbone.
+These acupressure points for cough and asthma are found on the outer portion of the upper chest and three finger widths below your collarbone.

 Even if constant treatment for the respiratory organs is not showing results for your asthma problem, it’s time to check how your stomach is functioning.
 The odds are that the stomach acid reflux might be the culprit.
 Acid reflux is found to be the most common reason behind the asthma condition in many patients.
 Thus, treating this acid reflux might subside the asthma problem in many patients.
 The acid reflux is a situation when the muscle that keeps stomach and food juices in the stomach gets loose and allows all the content in the stomach to back up in the throat.
 You could these acupressure points for asthma on both the sides of your chest in the line that connects the center of the clavicle and the nipple.